BastienClement/tget/README.md

 Then, simply open `http://127.0.0.1:<port>/<file_id>` in your media player.

 The default streaming port is `8888`.

-If you don't specify the target file, tget automatically choose the biggest file in the torrent.
+If you don't specify the target file, tget will search for media files inside the torrent.
+If more than one media file is available, tget will provide a m3u playlist listing all media files found.
+Else, the default file will be the biggest file from the torrent.

 While stream data has higher priority than non-stream data (such as .nfo or preview files), tget still download the entire torrent data